Edit in GitHubLog an issue

 Features overview

-In redesigning the Text-to-Image module, we’ve focused on making the image generation process more engaging, efficient, and inspiring.
+In redesigning the Generate Image module, we've focused on making the image generation process more engaging, efficient, and inspiring.
 The new User Interface offers a fresh look and feel, with a Carousel and Grid view that make it easier to browse and select images.

 Carousel and Grid view